sanchit-ahuja/sanchit-ahuja.github.io/blog.md

 permalink: /blog/
 ---

 Well, you know how difficult it is to maintain a blog right?
-The new post is always a work in progress :p
+The new post is always a work in progress.

 <!-- <ul class="listing">
 {% for post in site.posts %}